get started today

 Semaglutide is a generic drug name, meaning you may hear of this medication sold under other brand names, such as Ozempic or Wegovy.
 Semaglutide works to help lower blood sugar levels and support weight loss in people who have type 2 diabetes or who are overweight and at risk of complications due to being overweight.

-Because Semaglutide helps with weight loss, it can help to reduce the risk of health complications from being overweight such as heart disease, stroke, and heart attack.
-Semaglutide can be used along with lifestyle changes (such as proper diet and exercise) to help users reduce weight and improve cardiovascular health.
+Because semaglutide helps with weight loss, it can help to reduce the risk of health complications from being overweight such as heart disease, stroke, and heart attack.
+Semaglutide can be used along with lifestyle changes (such as proper diet and exercise) to help users reduce weight and improve cardiovascular health

 What is Ozempic?

-Ozempic is a brand name under which Semaglutide is sometimes prescribed.
-This means that if your doctor prescribes you to take Ozempic you will be taking Semaglutide.
-For this reason, Ozempic and Semaglutide work in the same way.
-Ozempic is FDA approved for the treatment of type 2 diabetes but is sometimes prescribed off-label for weight loss.
-Some other brand name medications that use Semaglutide can be prescribed for weight loss without having to be an off-label use.
+Ozempic is a brand name under which semaglutide is sometimes prescribed.
+This means that if your doctor prescribes you to take Ozempic, you will be taking semaglutide.
+For this reason, Ozempic and semaglutide work in the same way.
+Ozempic is FDA-approved for the treatment of type 2 diabetes but is sometimes prescribed off-label for weight loss.
+Some other brand-name medications that use semaglutide can be prescribed for weight loss without having to be an off-label use.
 To get prescribed Ozempic for weight loss, you must meet one of the following criteria:

 • Have a BMI of over 30